 Secretary Clinton: International Criticism Of Israel’s Self-Defense “Is Uncalled For And Unfair.”
 “We do see this enormous international reaction against Israel, and Israel’s right to defend itself, and the way Israel has to defend itself.
 This reaction is uncalled for and unfair.”
 [The Atlantic, 8/10/14]

 Secretary Clinton: “It Is Not ‘Accurate Or Fair’ To Say Israel May Have Committed War Crimes.”
-“Hillary Clinton retorts an U.N commissioner, tells @FareedZakaria, it isn't "accurate or fair" to say Israel may have committed war crimes.”
+“Hillary Clinton retorts an U.N commissioner, tells @FareedZakaria, it isn't ‘accurate or fair’ to say Israel may have committed war crimes.”
 [Twitter, @danmericaCNN, 7/25/14]

 Secretary Clinton: “If I Were The Prime Minister Of Israel, You’re Damn Right I Would Expect To Have Control Over Security” In The West Bank.
 “I got Netanyahu to agree to the unprecedented settlement freeze, it did not cover East Jerusalem, but it did cover the West Bank and it was actually legitimate and it did stop new housing starts for 10 months…So what I tell people is, yeah, if I were the prime minister of Israel, you’re damn right I would expect to have control over security [in the West Bank], because even if I’m dealing with Abbas, who is 79 years old, and other members of Fatah, who are enjoying a better lifestyle and making money on all kinds of things, that does not protect Israel from the influx of Hamas or cross-border attacks from anywhere else.
 With Syria and Iraq, it is all one big threat.
 So Netanyahu could not do this in good conscience.”
 [The Atlantic, 8/10/14]